-- 2. Lift up on seat adjustment lever (A) on right side of seat. - 3.
+- 2. Lift up on (A) on right side of seat. - 3.
 Lean forward and slide seat forward or rearward to desired position.
 Do not lean back on top of seat to push rearward. - 4.
 Release seat adjustment lever to lock in position.